Notan: Etymology

 Originally, in Japanese, Nōtan (濃淡) translates to depth of flavour, complexity, light and shade or strength and weakness.
 It will be used mostly to describe the depth of flavour or richness of a dish, or less often to describe the contrast in a visual piece of art. 濃淡をつける (nōtan o tsukeru) means to add contrast.
 It will be used for example to better a speech by adding strength to the strong points and making the soft parts even softer.
-It can be used as well in painting, by making the light colours even light and the dark colours darker.
+It can be used as well in painting, by making the light colours even lighter and the dark colours darker.
 Overall, nōtan o tsukeru means to emphasize the nuances and make them less subtle.

 In art education in the United States

 Its usage originates with art historian Ernest Fenollosa (1853–1908), who is credited with introducing the idea to the United States in the waning years of the fin de siècle.
 It was subsequently popularized by Arthur Wesley Dow in an 1893 article and later expanded in his book Composition: Understanding Line, Notan and Color (1899).

 Contrary to what Dow affirms in his book, the word nōtan is rarely used in the Japanese language in aesthetics studies, but is mostly used in reference to flavours.
 In his book, Dow assimilates the concept of nōtan to the aesthetic quality of a well-balanced painting.

 This use of light and dark translates shape and form into flat shapes on a two-dimensional surface.
 Nōtan is traditionally presented in paint, ink, or cut paper, but it is relevant to a host of modern-day image-making techniques, such as lithography in printmaking, and rotoscoping in animation.